Pylons/pyramid/docs/narr/traversal.rst

    config = Configurator(root_factory=Root)

-Using the ``root_factory`` argument to a :class:`pyramid.config.Configurator` constructor tells your :app:`Pyramid` application to call this root factory to generate a root object whenever a request enters the application.
+Using the ``root_factory`` argument to a :class:`pyramid.config.Configurator` constructor tells your :app:`Pyramid` application to call this root factory to generate a root resource whenever a request enters the application.
 This root factory is also known as the global root factory.
-A root factory can alternately be passed to the ``Configurator`` as a :term:`dotted Python name` which refers to a root factory object defined in a different module.
+A root factory can alternately be passed to the ``Configurator`` as a :term:`dotted Python name` which refers to a root factory defined in a different module.

-A root factory is passed a :term:`request` object and it is expected to return an object which represents the root of the resource tree.
-All :term:`traversal` will begin at this root object.
-Usually a root factory for a traversal-based application will be more complicated than the above ``Root`` object; in particular it may be associated with a database connection or another persistence mechanism.
-A root object is often an instance of a class which has a ``__getitem__`` method.
+A root factory is passed a :term:`request` object and it is expected to return a resource which represents the root of the resource tree.
+All :term:`traversal` will begin at this root resource.
+Usually a root factory for a traversal-based application will be more complicated than the above ``Root`` class; in particular it may be associated with a database connection or another persistence mechanism.

 If no :term:`root factory` is passed to the :app:`Pyramid` :term:`Configurator` constructor, or the ``root_factory`` is specified as the value ``None``, a *default* root factory is used.
-The default root factory always returns an object that has no child resources.
+The default root factory always returns a resource that has no child resources.

 .. sidebar:: Emulating the Default Root Factory